Ibinola/vue-counter-app/README.md

 ### Project Structure

 The project follows a standard Vue.js project structure, with the source code located in the `src` directory and the entry point for the application in the `main.js` file.
 The `App.vue` file defines the main application component, which renders the router-view component for handling the application's routes.
-The `router.js` file defines the routes for the application, and the `pages` directory contains the components for each page.
+The `router.js` file defines the routes for the application, and the `views` directory contains the components for each page.

-The `store` directory contains the Vuex store, which defines the state and methods for managing the counter component.
+The `store` file contains the Vuex store, which defines the state and methods for managing the counter component.
 The `composables` directory contains the reusable counter composable, which provides the increment, decrement, reset, and setValue functions for the counter component.

 ### Technologies Used